tveal/spring-boot-react/README.md

 ## Java Web App

-This project is a sandbox for Spring Boot app(s) with Gradle

 Current Goals
 - Make a spring boot app that works in tomcat as a deployable war, **without** using any xml configuration
 - Use a port other than 8080, ex.
 8090